Public defence during the COVID-19 pandemic

 Preliminary review by the Examination Board is done as usual

-The statutory copies of the thesis should be delivered to the University library (KIB) at either of these places:
+- The three statutory copies of the thesis are delivered to the library (KIB) through one of the following ways:

 - The book slot at Berzelius väg 7A, Campus Solna

 - The book slot outside KIB's entrance, Alfred Nobels allé 8, Campus Flemingsberg.

 - Postal mail to: Karolinska Institutet, Universitetsbiblioteket, FE 200, 171 77 Stockholm

 Please note: The three copies must be placed in an envelope or package.
 Write "SPIKNING" and the name of the doctoral student at the front of the envelope/package.